tsupplis/cpm86-hacking/README.md

 - RASM86 Macro Assembler (http://www.cpm.z80.de/binary.html)
 - Microsoft Basic (http://www.retroarchive.org/cpm/lang/lang.htm) and Personal Basic Interpreters (http://www.cpm.z80.de/binary.html)
 - PL/M-86 (Only cross compilation from DOS)

+The big cool thing with this tiny OS is how small it is.
+A single person can play as a hobbyist with it.
+It makes The early sources of MS-DOS as attractive.
+MS-DOS 2.X is far more flexible and has a bigger ecosystem than CP/M-86.
+This makes it more of a challenge ;-)

 DR tools are available through (http://www.cpm.z80.de/binary.html) and many other sources.
 I found the last release of Turbo Pascal and Poly Pascal on a very exhaustive danish site focused on the RC700 series computers who are by the way also emulated by PCE.
 They are not PC compatible but both pascal are generic and work on the IBM PC based CP/M-86 family.